City Guide for: Yuanyang, China

 Airport

-The nearest major airport to Yuanyang is **Kunming Changshui International Airport (KMG)**, which is approximately 300 kilometers (186 miles) away.
-From the airport, you can take a long-distance bus to Yuanyang New Town (Nansha).
-The bus journey takes around 6-8 hours.
-Alternatively, you can take a bus or train from Kunming to Jianshui and then take a local bus or minivan from Jianshui to Yuanyang, which is a slightly shorter journey.
-Private car transfers can also be arranged, but they are significantly more expensive.
+The nearest major airport is Kunming Changshui International Airport (KMG), located approximately 300 kilometers (186 miles) north of Yuanyang.
+From the airport, you can take a long-distance bus to Yuanyang.
+The bus journey typically takes around 6-8 hours.
+Alternatively, you can hire a private car or taxi, which will be more expensive but faster and more comfortable.
+Some travelers also choose to take a train to a closer city like Jianshui and then take a bus to Yuanyang.

 Attractions